Learning and Type Compatibility in Signaling Games: Steady State Implications for Aggregate Play

-Consider the Nash equilibrium $\pi^{*}$ where both types play Q, supported by the receiver playing F after B. Since F is a best response to the prior $\lambda$ after B, it is not ruled out by the compatibility criterion.

-This pooling equilibrium is on-path strict for the receiver, because the receiver has a strict preference for NF at the only on-path signal, Q. Moreover, it does not satisfy the strong compatibility criterion, because $\widetilde{J}(\text{B},\pi^{*})=\{\theta_{\text{strong}}\}$ implies the only strongly admissible belief after $B$ assigns probability 1 to the sender being $\theta_{\text{strong}}$.
-So NF is the only off-path response after B that satisfies the strong compatibility criterion.
+Since the prior $\lambda$ is always an admissible belief in any signaling game after any signal, the Nash equilibrium $\pi^{*}$ where both types play \textbf{Quiche} (supported by the receiver playing \textbf{Fight} after \textbf{Beer}) is not ruled out by the compatibility criterion, unlike in Example \ref{exa:beer-quiche}.
+However, this equilibrium is ruled out by the strong compatibility criterion.
+To see why, note that this pooling equilibrium is on-path strict for the receiver, because the receiver has a strict preference for \textbf{NotFight} at the only on-path signal, \textbf{Quiche}.
+Moreover, $\pi^{*}$ does not satisfy the strong compatibility criterion, because $\widetilde{J}(\text{\textbf{Beer}},\pi^{*})=\{\theta_{\text{strong}}\}$ implies the only strongly admissible belief after \textbf{Beer} assigns probability 1 to the sender being $\theta_{\text{strong}}$.
 Thus Theorem \ref{thm:eqm_dominated_types} implies that this equilibrium is not patiently stable. {} $\blacklozenge$ \end{example}